 Profiting my portfolio as well as my soul?

-The Calvert Social Index consists of the 1,000 largest U.S. companies, which are then screened by Calvert, an asset management firm.
+- The Calvert Social Index starts with the 1,000 largest U.S. companies, which are then screened by Calvert, an asset management firm.

 For an overall view: